-When searching for CBD products, most websites will list the compound as “non-psychoactive” because “psychoactive” it is a popular term used to describe the effects of marijuana and THC.
-By defining a product in this way, it helps to position CBD as the safer option and distance it from cannabis, which is still illegal throughout much of the world.
+When searching for CBD products, most websites will list the compound as “non-psychoactive”, because “psychoactive” is a popular term used to describe the effects of marijuana and THC.
+Keep reading to find out if CBD really is non-psychoactive.

-Psychotropic: “Denoting drugs that affect a person's mental state”
+• Psychotropic: “Denoting drugs that affect a person's mental state”.

 The term “psychoactive” implies a substance that affects the mind, and while this can have negative repercussions, there are dozens of psychoactive foods and compounds that we consume daily without risk.
 Just because something can alter our mind doesn't necessarily mean that the effect is dangerous or undesirable.

 Cacao (the raw seeds from which chocolate is derived) is one of the most popular food products on the planet.
-And because the compounds within it have the ability to make us feel less stressed—this makes chocolate a psychoactive substance.
+And because the compounds within it can reduce tension—this makes chocolate a psychoactive substance.
+But what about CBD?